akoreman/Tabletop-Ising-Model/README.md

 Models made using ProBuilder, textures made using InkScape.

 Uses the following font https://assetstore.unity.com/packages/2d/fonts/free-pixel-font-thaleah-140059 .

+Expanded by adding an ML agent that plays the game in https://github.com/akoreman/Tabletop-Ising-AI.

 # Screenshots